awsdocs/amazon-ecs-developer-guide/doc_source/ecs-optimized_AMI.md

 ### Amazon Linux 2 \(Inferentia\)<a name="infami"></a>

-You can retrieve the current Amazon ECS\-optimized Amazon Linux 2 \(Inferentia\) AMI using the AWS CLI with the following command:
+You can retrieve the current Amazon ECS optimized Amazon Linux 2 \(Inferentia\) AMI using the AWS CLI with the following command:

 ```
 aws ssm get-parameters --names /aws/service/ecs/optimized-ami/amazon-linux-2/inf/recommended
 ```

-The following table provides a link to retrieve the current Amazon ECS\-optimized Amazon Linux 2 \(Inferentia\) AMI IDs by Region\.
+The following table provides a link to retrieve the current Amazon ECS optimized Amazon Linux 2 \(Inferentia\) AMI IDs by Region\.

 |  Region name  |  Region  |  AMI ID  |